 Black Cats and Witches

-The black cat is also associated with the goddesses of the Moon like Hecate, Diana, and Luna.
-The daughters of Diana, her priestesses, would dress in black robes made from the fur of black cats due to their association with the goddess.
+The black cat is also connected to goddesses of the Moon such as Hecate, Diana, and Luna.
+The priestesses of Diana would don black robes crafted from the fur of black cats due to their spiritual ties to the goddess.

 The Egyptian Cat Goddess Necklace from The Moonlight Shop

-Just like the black cats, witches became symbols of evil when the people let themselves be ruled by the fear of the Devil.
-The Church lumped black cats and witches together in their war against Pagan traditions and customs.
+Like black cats, witches became marked as embodiments of evil when fear of the Devil prevailed.
+The Church grouped black cats and witches together in their campaign against Pagan customs.

-Black cats are our familiars because a black cat and a witch are two peas in the same pod.
-Because more often than not, it is the black cat who forms a psychic bond with us witches, us human beings.
-And our black cat familiar becomes our assistants in our magick and rituals.
+Black cats serve as our familiars because a black cat and a witch are closely intertwined.
+Often, it is the black cat that establishes a psychic connection with us witches, assisting us in our magical practices and rituals.

 Do you have a black cat in your life?
-We would love to hear about you and your little one in the comments section below! 🙂
+We’d be excited to hear about you and your feline companion in the comments below! 🙂